kaaspy/camagru/README.md

 ## Misc

-You will need to provide your own env file
+- You can provide your own env file
-There is a SQL injection sample file
+- There is a SQL injection sample file

 ## PHP standard library equivalents